- Originally written: October 1, 2017

 Use your 'About' section to include the essentials

 The pivotal part of your LinkedIn Profile is the summary or 'About' section.
 It needs to be there.
-It may be the only part of your profile visitors read.
+It may be the only part of your profile visitors read beyond your headline.

-Don't omit it: Your profile won't be recognised by LinkedInas being fully complete wthout an 'about section'.
+Don't omit it: Your profile won't be recognised by LinkedIn as being fully complete without an 'about section'.
 This means you will be placed lower in any given search results.

 You are more than just the summary of your job experience, so tell us your story here, above everything else on your profile.
 Give us your elevator pitch.

-Use the first 220 characters or so creatively, because that's what people will see BEFORE they trouble to click on 'See more'.
+Use the first four lines (around 300 characters) creatively, because that's what people will see BEFORE they trouble to click on '...see more'.
 (See the image showing where the summary text is truncated below on my profile).

-A snappy summary opening can also make the difference as to whether visitors even bother to click, or read any further.
+A snappy summary opening can also make the difference with whether visitors even bother to click or read any further.
 If you don't grab their attention, they may simply not bother.

 Your profile summary needs to tell the reader a concise story of you.